bijoutrouvaille/jquery.sample/README.md

 </div>
 ```

-###Automatic Binding
+### Basic Binding

-The automatic method simply looks for attributes class, id, or name and matches them to the data passed.
+The `sample` method simply looks for attributes class, id, or name and matches them to the data passed.

 ```javascript
 $('.robot').sample({name:'zigzag', model:'blacksheep'});